-I established the brand of the Faculty Summit, utilizing NOLS' standard fonts in specific ways and setting up a color palette.
-My roles: brand manager and strategist, art director, designer, client liaison, and print production coordinator.
+My roles: brand manager, content strategist, art director, designer, client liaison, and print production coordinator.

 Standards: A brief guide for the creative team, detailing colors, angles, and other details:

-Direct Mail: Postcards, with room for a personal, hand-written "hello" from coordinators in the Staffing Office:
+We sent postcard invitations, with room for a personal, hand-written "hello" from coordinators instructors knew personally in the Field Staffing Office:

-Swag: To support sustainability efforts, no cups were provided for an evening social in 2011.
+To support sustainability efforts, no cups were provided for an evening social.
 Instead, attendees received a pint glass, doubling as event swag.
 We printed in white to emulate a simple, etched effect to stay under budget and contribute to a zero-waste goal for the event.

 What we printed: